Mellody Hobson: Personal life

-Hobson began dating film director and producer George Lucas in 2006, after they met at a business conference.
+Hobson began dating film director and producer George Lucas in 2006, after they met at a business conference in 2005.
 Hobson and Lucas announced their engagement in January 2013, and were married on June 22, 2013, at Lucas' Skywalker Ranch.
-They have one daughter together, Everest Hobson Lucas, who was born via surrogacy in August 2013.
+They have one daughter who was born via surrogacy in August 2013.

 Hobson was photographed by Annie Leibovitz for the 2016 Pirelli Calendar.